| Home >> Varia >> Bachelor's Kit

 Some hemen who try to prepare for disasters fall into a strange psychological syndrom, which I guess you could call the "Doll House Pitfall".
 Have you ever seen little girls playing with their doll houses?
 They have tiny little tea cups, with a tiny little table and chairs, and tiny little spoons, and they imagine themselves facing problems, and then solving those problems with their cute and tiny little tools.
 "Oh!
 I need some tea!"
 Out comes the tiny little kettle.
 "Ah!
 I need some sugar!"
 Out comes the tiny little spoon, etc.

-For example, one of the most important items to be carried in any emergency kit is some kind of waterproof jacket and pants (the jacket must have a hood, and it's probably a very good idea to include waterproof gloves and socks in a pocket of that jacket).
+Here is a more detailed argument against the "Doll House Pitfall".
+One of the most important items to be carried in any emergency kit is some kind of waterproof jacket and pants (the jacket must have a hood, and it's probably a very good idea to include waterproof gloves and socks in a pocket of that jacket).
 Hypothermia can kill within a few hours (a few minutes if you are in cold water).
 On the other hand, you can survive weeks without any food.
 The smallest thing that can still have some chance of keeping you vaguely warm is something that blocks wind, rain and snow.
-But even an advanced coated nylon fabric will still mean that your folded jacket and pants will already be bigger than the whole "Doll House" kit here above.
+But even if they are made of a high-tech fabric, your tightly-packed jacket and pants will already be bigger than the whole "Doll House" kit here above.

 Another way of saying the same thing is the old proverb: "Keep it simple, as simple as possible, but no simpler".
 If you need a piece of equipment to survive, and you've made efforts to get the smallest and lightest version of that piece of equipment, that was still robust enough to do the job reliably, then you have to carry that piece of equipment.
 Don't "simplify" by removing essential stuff that you find big or ugly.
 Don't fool yourself into imagining you can solve problems, just because you have a nice kit filled with cute and tiny optical illusions.